BurcinSayin/ButterflyValley/Public/Judical_System.md

-Certainly!
-I'll create a publicly known explanation of the Judicial System based on the information available to players.
-Here's a markdown-formatted version:

 # The Judicial System

 The Eternal Vanguard has established a comprehensive and adaptable judicial system to ensure justice and order across Golarion.
 This system is designed to uphold the principles of the Vanguard while respecting local customs and traditions.